jenilvasoya1/Demo-of-git---GitHub/README.md

 # Demo-of-git---GitHub
-This is a git and github demo
+This is a git and github demo Author : jenil vasoya